 In evaluating investment opportunities, one of the primary considerations is the potential exit strategy.
 Accordingly, VCBank focuses on investments in industries that either have significant M&A activity, or where there is an appetite for listing on capital markets.
-The Exit Committee, comprising members of the Board and the Management team, is currently reviewing a number of potential exit candidates, which are expected to be concluded during FY 2016.
+Two exits - Byrne Investment Limited and Jebel Ali Labour Accommodation - took place in FY 2016.
+Based on the results of a detailed deal-by-deal action plan by the Post-Acquisition team, the Investments Exit Committee, comprising members of the Board and Management, is currently reviewing a number of potential exit candidates, which are expected to be concluded during FY 2017.
+External consultants have been appointed to assist VCBank in the sale of appropriate assets.

+INVESTMENT HIGHLIGHTS FOR FY 2016

-FY 2015 INVESTMENT HIGHLIGHTS NEW INVESTMENTS
+NEW INVESTMENTS